The Bowling Green (Wetherspoon)

 In 1963, Hammond United Brewers applied for planning consent to erect a porch to the front of the building which was passed but then later removed when Wetherspoons were altering the property.

-The last Landlord was Trevor Wallis who had been there for just over 30 years and in 2006 he decided it was time for him to retire.
+The last Landlord was Trevor Wallis (and wife Judith) who had been there for just over 30 years and in 2006 he decided it was time for him to retire.
 Over the years he had collected a lot of memorabilia which could be seen all round the pub.
 This was sold off by auction in September 2006.

 Memories of Trevor’s tenure are in this lovely You Tube video: https://youtu.be/LukVPxvE_7g